 - Combine with 1 cup carrier oil like olive, avocado, or sunflower oil.

-- Add 10 to 15 drops of essential oils and mix well.
+- Add 10–15 drops of essential oils and mix well.

 Always do a patch test when using a new essential oil.
 You might be allergic and not even know it!
-If you do have an allergic reaction, stop using the essential oil.
+If you do have an allergic reaction such as rashes, hives, redness, and itching, stop using the essential oil.

 If you’re pregnant, it might be tempting to start these remedies.
 But essential oils are very strong, so check with your doctor first.
 It may be safer to moisturize with carrier oils for now.